kubernetes-sigs/kube-scheduler-wasm-extension/RATIONALE.md

 1.0 (REC) is `i64`.
 Further rationale about alternate choices are discussed in separate sections.
 This focuses on result value mapping.

+### ClusterEvent

+The `framework.GVK` type is a string, but we map it to uint32 constants instead.
+The GVK is not defined for external use.
+When new values are added in Kubernetes, we can map later integer values to them.

+The uint32 value simplifies Wasm encoding of the `ClusterEvent`, with a fixed width 8 byte header (for ActionType and GVK as uint32 little-endian encoding).

+If we also kept GVK as a string, it would make two variable length fields, instead of one, while inviting invalid GVK values.

 ### Status

 The `framework.Status` type is used as a nilable result with a status code and